 5. College and/or university transcripts showing the awarded/conferred degree (if applicable) are required and must be submitted with the online application by all applicants, including current or former employees of the college, to demonstrate that the required educational qualifications are met.
 Unofficial transcripts are acceptable at the time of application; however, copies of diplomas are not accepted in lieu of transcripts.

-Under general supervision, performs a variety of entry level administrative support duties that requires knowledge of the assigned division/department and/or program support duties according to standard procedures on behalf of the designated managerial personnel.
+Under general supervision, performs a variety of journey-level administrative support duties that requires knowledge of the assigned division/department its policies, procedures, and/or operating details.

 SUPERVISION RECEIVED AND EXERCISED